rudyvdbrink/book_maker/README.md

 ### **How to use:**

 - Follow installation instructions below.
-- Start up the app
+- Start up the app.
 - Try generating a voice sample.
 This will automatically download the model.
 - Drag and drop an e-book or select an e-book with the file uploader, and press Run!
 - After completion, your audio book is stored in the folder /path/to/app/books/